Rajdeep2302/IIT_BBS/README.md

 - **Authentication**: Simulated with hardcoded credentials (`admin@example.com` / `password123`).
 Replace with secure authentication.
 - **Date Context**: Faculty Portal assumes April 04, 2025; Admin Panel uses dynamic timestamps via WorldTimeAPI.
 - **Responsive Design**: Admin Panel’s `announcements.html` includes a mobile-friendly sidebar toggle; shared components and student pages are also responsive.
-- **AI Integration**: Requires a Google Gemini API key.
-Ensure proper error handling and security for production use.
 - **Tailwind Setup**: The `tailwind.config.js` suggests a local Tailwind setup, but most files use the CDN.
 Choose one approach for consistency.